Jesus and Tithing

 The Lord did not abolish His own original plan to support his workers (Mathew 5:17).
 Jesus made it clear that He was not against tithing as such, but against the hypocritical spirit of the scribe and Pharisee, whose religion consisted in the scrupulous observance of the forms of the law.
 He then plainly told them they should continue tithing, but should also be just and merciful and faithful.

 Neither Jesus nor any New Testament writer in the least releases the obligation of tithing.
-Paul wrote, “Do ye not know that they which minister about holy things live of the things of the temple? and they which wait at the altar are partakers with the altar?
+He said, “Do not think that I came to destroy the Law or the Prophets.
+I did not come to destroy but to fulfill” (Matthew 5:17).
+Also, Paul wrote, “Do ye not know that they which minister about holy things live of the things of the temple? and they which wait at the altar are partakers with the altar?
 Even so hath the Lord ordained that they which preach the gospel should live of the gospel” (1 Corinthians 9:13, 14).

 Jesus’ plan today is that tithing should be used to support those who work solely in gospel ministry.
 If all people tithed and the tithe were used strictly for the support of gospel workers, there would be more than enough money to reach the entire earth very quickly with God’s end-time gospel message.

-Jesus says if we put Him first, He will see to it that our needs are all met (Matthew 6:33).
-His plans often work just opposite to human conception.
+The Lord says if we put Him first, He will see to it that our needs are all met (Matthew 6:33).
+His plans often work just opposite to human ways.
 Under His plan, what we have left after tithing will go further than all of it would without His blessing.
 Actually, we cannot afford not to tithe!

 In His service,